-The mandated switch to electronic records has garnered plenty of news coverage, with stories about electronic health records (EHR) and electronic medical records (EMR) peppering both medical and mainstream publications.
+The mandated switch to electronic records garnered plenty of news coverage, with stories about electronic health records (EHR) and electronic medical records (EMR) peppering both medical and mainstream publications.
 The terms are often used interchangeably, which can lead to confusion.
 However, there are distinct differences between EHR and EMR.

 What are Electronic Medical Records?